Skip to content

 Your child will read with myself or Miss Muldoon during the week.
 In addition, the children will have lots of opportunities to read and enjoy books both at school and at home throughout the term.

-Star of the Week
+Pupil of the Week

-Each Friday, one child’s name will be picked from a hat and chosen to be our Star of the Week.
+Each Friday, one child’s name will be picked from a hat and chosen to be our Pupil of the Week.
 This special role includes helping with classroom jobs, supporting the teacher, and even taking the register with a friend.

 General Reminders